jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Large bibtex files are ignored

 Bibtex files listed in a project are parsed for citation completion.
 This may induce significant slow down with large bibtex files.
-You can configure the maximum size of bibtex files parsed by the extension with [`latex-workshop​.intellisense​.citation​.maxfilesizeMB"`](Intelissense#latex-workshopintellisensecitationmaxfilesizeMB).
+You can configure the maximum size of bibtex files parsed by the extension with [`latex-workshop.intellisense.citation.maxfilesizeMB"`](Intelissense#latex-workshopintellisensecitationmaxfilesizeMB).

 ## Path containing Chinese characters